FC Khimik-Avgust Vurnary: Club history

 The team began to participate in amateur competitions in 1994.
 In the 2018–19 season, it first entered the Russian Cup.

 For the 2022–23 season, Khimik-August received a professional license for the Russian Second League.

-Current squad

-As of 21 February 2023, according to the Second League website.
+On 22 December 2023, the club announced that the professional team will be abandoned, and only children's football academy will remain under the name.